What is collagenous colitis?

 Your healthcare provider may prescribe medicines and suggest diet changes to treat your CC.

 If you are taking medicines that make your symptoms worse, your healthcare provider may stop your treatment with those medicines.
-You may need to stop taking over-the-counter medicines such as ibuprofen or aspirin.

 Most people only need to take medicines for a short time.
 The majority of people respond well to medicines.
 If your symptoms come back, you might need to start taking these medicines again for a short time.